dclamage/SudokuVariantSolverJS/README.md

 ## License

-This project is licensed under the ISC License.
+The source code of this project is licensed under the ISC License.
 For more details, please see the [LICENSE](LICENSE) file in the project root.
+All contributions to the source code of this project are also licensed under this license.

-All contributions to this project are also licensed under this license.
+The puzzle data located in the 'puzzles' folder are licensed under Creative Commons Attribution 4.0 International (CC BY 4.0).
+Please adhere to the terms of this license when using or redistributing this data.